gaborcs/lambda-terminal/README.md

 ## Playing around

 As you start Lambda Terminal for the first time, you will be greeted with an empty list of definitions.
-Now you have three options: open a new type definition by pressing `O`, open a new expression definition by pressing `o`, or quit by pressing `q`.
+Now you have three options: open a new expression definition by pressing `o`, open a new type definition by pressing `O` (capital), or quit by pressing `q`.
+If you forget these (or any other) key bindings, you can always consult the [cheatsheet](https://github.com/lambdaland/lambda-terminal/blob/master/Cheatsheet.md).
-Feel free to quit anytime, your definitions are always saved, so you get back to them when running Lambda Terminal with the above command again.
+Also, feel free to quit anytime, your definitions are always saved, so you get back to them when running Lambda Terminal with the above command again.

 Let's open a new expression definition by pressing `o`.
 You should now see an unnamed expression that is defined by an underscore.
 That underscore represents a typed hole.
+A typed hole is an expression that typechecks as any type but cannot be evaluated.
-Typed holes are expressions that cannot be evaluated but are useful as you write code, since they are placeholders for code that is not written yet.
+It is useful as a placeholder for code that is not written yet.

 Let's replace the typed hole with something that can be evaluated.
 Press `e` to edit the hole, type `42` and press `Enter`.
-Congratulations, you've just written your first Lambda expression.
+Congratulations, you've just written your first Lambda expression that can be evaluated.
 You might notice `42: Integer` at the bottom of the terminal.
 The part before the colon is the result of evaluating the expression.
 Evaluating `42` results in `42`.
 Shocking, I know.
 The part after the colon shows the type of the expression.
-`42` is an integer, so the type is `Integer`.
+`42` has type `Integer`.

 So what can we do with 42?
 We can apply functions to it.